robert/robert.github.com/_posts/2019-12-14-pfab4-exception-handling-dealing-with-failure.md

 If we wanted to avoid this pitfall, narrow our focus, and just catch errors in our database code, we could take advantage of the fact that the authors of the `sqlite` library made sure that every type of `sqlite` exception is a sub-class of a class called `sqlite.Error`.
 This means that by writing `except sqlite3.Error` we can catch every type of database error, from those representing "database does not exist" to "query is malformed".
 However, we will not catch `NameError`s or any other type of error.

-For the reasons above, I don't think we should even catch and suppress our database errors.
-Database errors are a valuable indication that something has gone wrong.
-But if we did want to suppress database errors for some reason, this would be the way to do it.
-In short, don't catch and ignore errors unless you're sure you know what you're doing and why; and if you do then be as specific about the errors that you're catching as possible.
+This said, I don't think we should even catch and suppress our database errors, since they too are a valuable indication that something has gone wrong that likely requires our attention.
+But if we did want to suppress database errors for some reason, we should be specific about the errors that we want to catch.
+In short, don't catch and ignore errors unless you're sure you know what you're doing and why; and if you do then be as exact about which errors you want to catch as possible.

 Next let's look at a different part of the program, in which I think that error handling is entirely appropriate: the code that queries the Google Maps API.

-## Catching exceptions from the Google Maps API
+## 2. Handling the right exceptions

 Michael's program talks to the Google Maps API by sending requests to it over the internet.
 Despite everyone's best efforts, sometimes requests over the internet fail for no particular reason.
 Maybe Google's API has a brief hiccup, or maybe Michael's wi-fi goes down briefly at 3am.
 Without exception handling, a single failed request to the Google Maps API would cause Michael's program to explode and stop collecting data.

-To keep Michael's program chugging along in the face of intermittent internet issues, we should catch Google Maps errors that we believe are *transient*, meaning that they will go away if we try again.
+To keep Michael's program chugging along in the face of intermittent internet issues, we should catch Google Maps errors that we believe are *transient*, meaning that they will likely go away if we try our request again.
 Our code might change from:

 ```python
 data = get_commute_data(origin, destination, api_key)